Can't You Hear Me Knocking: Accolades

-In 2004, Rolling Stone magazine listed it at number 25 on its list of "The 100 Greatest Guitar Songs of All Time."
+In 2004, Rolling Stone magazine listed it at number 25 in "The 100 Greatest Guitar Songs of All Time."

+"Mick Taylor had the biggest influence on me, without me even knowing it," remarked Slash.
+"My favourite Stones records were Beggars Banquet, Let It Bleed and Sticky Fingers… One of the greatest Mick Taylor solos is 'Can't You Hear Me Knocking'.
+It's the kind of stuff that's almost like old Eric Clapton – it's very simple stuff, but it's about how the notes are placed and how you approach them."

 The Rolling Stones live performances

 The number was part of the Rolling Stones' concert repertoire during their Licks Tour in 2002–2003 and A Bigger Bang Tour in 2005–2007.
 In these renditions, Jagger played a harmonica solo after Keys' sax solo, and Ronnie Wood performed the extended guitar solo.
 A live recording was released on the band's 2003 DVD set Four Flicks and on the 2004 concert album Live Licks.

 It was also performed live during shows in 2013, with Mick Taylor appearing as a special guest with the band.

 Another live version was published on the release Sticky Fingers Live - From The Vault, recorded on 20 May 2015 at the Henry Fonda Theater in Los Angeles, California, where the band played the entire Sticky Fingers album.